levicherrin/aws-web-hosting/README.md

 TODOS:
 - add logging to cloudfront distribution? might add central logging bucket for all services
-- need to narrow codepipeline policy permissions
+- need artifact bucket policy
+- verify what `select extract before deploy` does
+- add info about linking r53 name servers to external registered domain
+- check if IPv6 dns records are obsolete

 ### Phase1